KaseyTheJackal/checkblenderupdates/README.md

 # Getting started
 1. A Mac, or hackintosh.
 Linux support will come later.
-3. Run `pip3 install requests beautifulsoup4` in the terminal, wait for it to install
+2. Run install.app, type your password, wait a minute or two
-4. You should be good to go
+3. You should be good to go